Daniel Giansiracusa: Justin Koschitzke incident

 In round 6, 2006, against St Kilda, midway during the third quarter the Western Bulldogs were heading downfield when Giansiracusa clashed heads with Justin Koschitzke, resulting in both players lying motionless for several minutes.
 Giansiracusa managed to get up but Koschitzke could not.
 Despite the severity of the incident, the AFL Tribunal decided Giansiracusa had no case to answer for this bump.

 Coaching career

 After retiring from playing, Giansiracusa became a forwards coach at the Western Bulldogs in 2015.
 In 2019 he was appointed as the senior coach of the Footscray VFL side.
 In 2020 due to the disrupted season he coached the Bulldogs' match simulation games and worked on opposition analysis.
 He was named as the AFL Coaches Association, Assistant Coach of the Year for 2020.
 In 2021 he joined the Essendon Football Club as an assistant coach.

+After unsuccessfully applying for multiple AFL senior coaching jobs, Giansiracusa left Essendon at the end of the 2025 AFL season, moving to Hawthorn for the 2026 season.